explodinglabs/iko/README.md

 ply sqitch init --target postgres://user:pass@localhost:5432/app myapp
 ```

-### Create a Migration
+### Create Migrations

-Create a schema named `api` using Ply's DSL:
+To create a schema named `api` using Ply's DSL:

 ```sh
 ply create-schema api
 ```

 Sqitch creates three SQL files – to deploy, verify and revert the change.
 The
-deploy script is output, so you can see the change that will be deployed.
+deploy script is output so you can see the change that will be deployed.

 > 📖 See the [full list of migration commands](wiki).